TIBCOSoftware/sb-jmsxml/README.txt

 adapter) are used to convert incoming JMS messages to XML strings.
 These converters only require StreamBase and generic JMS classes, so they can be used with multiple JMS providers.

-Example configurations for Tibco EMS and ActiveMQ are included in this project.
+Example configurations for Tibco EMS and Apache ActiveMQ are included in this project.

 The XML strings are converted to StreamBase tuples based on a